Boston Group Round Trip Flights to Amsterdam, The Netherlands included.

 Disembarkation after breakfast: End of Our trip.

-We transfer, from our boat and home for the last week, to Amsterdam airport where our flight departs at 2pm and arrives in Boston at 6:35pm.
+We transfer, from our boat at 8:30 am to Amsterdam airport where our flight departs and arrives in Boston at 1:15 pm.

 All distances are "approximate distances" of recommended bike tours.